 The first possibility is those goals were what I refer to as SHOULD goals.

-Goals you think you should do, but that you don’t really want to do.
+Goals you think you should do but don’t really want to do.

 Goals like losing weight, working out more often, running a marathon, spending more time with your parents, and learning a foreign language.